Richard Briers: Tributes

 The BBC referred to Richard Briers as "one of Britain's best-loved actors".
 Sir Kenneth Branagh paid tribute to him, saying, "He was a national treasure, a great actor and a wonderful man.
 He was greatly loved and he is deeply missed."

 Briers's agent, Christopher Farrar, said: "Richard was a wonderful man, a consummate professional and an absolute joy to work alongside.
 Following his recent discussion of his battle with emphysema, I know he was incredibly touched by the strength of support expressed by friends and the public."

 Fellow television star Penelope Keith said, "He was always courteous, always generous and always self-deprecating" adding, "He was also such a clever actor that he made you feel secure.
 You believed he was who he was portraying on the screen or on the stage...
 I just think of Richard and smile."

 Writing in The Guardian, critic Michael Coveney described Briers as "always the most modest and self-deprecating of actors, and the sweetest of men," and noted: "Although he excelled in the plays of Alan Ayckbourn, and became a national figure in his television sitcoms of the 1970s and 80s, notably The Good Life, he could mine hidden depths on stage, giving notable performances in Ibsen, Chekhov and, for Kenneth Branagh's Renaissance company, Shakespeare."

-On 30 March 2013, BBC Two broadcast a 1-hour long review of Briers' life and career, with tributes from many friends and colleagues.
+On 30 March 2013, BBC Two broadcast a one-hour long review of Briers's life and career, with tributes from many friends and colleagues.